jackyzha0/jackyzha0.github.io/content/thoughts/language.md

 - Rule learning: a stronger claim than statistical learning, claims that babies can learn a pattern that must be described in terms of symbols (or variables) that stand for any sound.
 Babies learn algebraic rules, not just statistical regularities
 - Phonological bootstrapping hypothesis: children use phonological cues (e.g. nouns tend to have first-syllable stress whereas verbs have second-syllable stress) to break into grammatical structure
 - Prosodic bootstrapping hypothesis: pauses and changes in intonation at phrase boundaries
-- Child-directed speech: aka motherese, when talking to babies, adults use a higher-pitched voice, a wider range of pitches, longer pauses, and shorter phrases.
-Vowels are not only longer in duration, but also are more prototypical examples of the particular vowel being produced
-- Negative evidence: correcting overgeneralizations
 ### 5 stages in early speech production
 1. Reflexive Crying and Vegetative Sounds
 	1. Burps, sneezes, anything that accompanies biological functions